huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

   Domain names at all levels can only be composed of letters, digits, and hyphens (-), and the letters are equivalent in upper and lower case.
 Domain names at all levels are connected with (.).
 The domain name can contain up to `75` characters.

-* `type` - (Required, String, ForceNew) Specifies the service type of the domain name.
-Changing this parameter will create a new resource.
+* `type` - (Required, String) Specifies the service type of the domain name.
 The valid values are as follows:
   + **web**: Static acceleration.
 For websites with many images and small files, such as portals and e-commerce websites.
   + **download**: Download acceleration.
 For large files, such as apps in app stores and game clients.
   + **video**: Streaming media acceleration.
 For video on demand (VOD) websites and online education websites.
   + **wholeSite**: Whole site acceleration.
 For websites with both dynamic and static content, such as online exam platforms, forums, and blogs.

+  -> Currently, **wholeSite** acceleration cannot be changed to other service types.

 * `sources` - (Required, List) Specifies an array of one or more objects specifying origin server settings.
   A maximum of `50` origin site configurations can be configured.
   The [sources](#sources_cdn_domain) structure is documented below.

-* `service_area` - (Optional, String, ForceNew) Specifies the area covered by the acceleration service.
+* `service_area` - (Optional, String) Specifies the area covered by the acceleration service.
-  Changing this parameter will create a new resource.
   Valid values are as follows:
   + **mainland_china**: Indicates that the service scope is mainland China.
   + **outside_mainland_china**: Indicates that the service scope is outside mainland China.
   + **global**: Indicates that the service scope is global.

+  -> The service area cannot be changed between Chinese mainland and outside Chinese mainland.

 * `configs` - (Optional, List) Specifies the domain configuration items.
 The [configs](#configs_object) structure is documented below.